mountains-calling-me/mountains-calling-me/README.md

 # MountainsCalling.me

 17 years.
 All 63 U.S. National Parks.
-One van.
-A camera.
 And the realization that finishing the list wasn't an ending, it was a foundation.

 MountainsCalling.me is the home of Eric Kufrin: National Parks storyteller, photographer, and professionally permitted Yosemite guide.
 What started as a personal goal to visit every National Park became a way of living, and eventually, a way of working.